 Maybe at some point, that’ll be automated.
 I think it’s going to be quite a way down the road.

-There’s been some companies that have shown that you can actually fully automate for lower level roles, I think that’s where the value in recruitment is, in the recruiting of that human element, that skill you acquire over years of interacting with humans.
+I think that’s where the value in recruitment is, in the recruiting of that human element.

-GC: Hopefully it doesn’t make me sound like a jerk, but there really hasn’t been anyone that’s influenced me because early in my career, and I tell people this all the time, I honestly think I learned about 90% of what I know today, all the core fundamentals of recruitment probably within my first year to 18 months.
+Because early in my career and I tell people this all the time.
+I honestly think I learned about 90% of what I know today.
+All the core fundamentals of recruitment.
+Probably within my first year to 18 months.

-I think it’s great if you can find people that either inspire you or they share really helpful information that gets you thinking in different ways and being more productive and effective in your role and also on your career.
+I think it’s great if you can find people that either inspires you.
+Or they share really helpful information that gets you thinking in different ways.
+And being more productive and effective in your role and also on your career.
 I think that’s fantastic.